Table of Contents

 -

 Electrical Wiring Inspection: This inspection focuses on the wiring throughout a building, including its condition, size, type, and routing.
-It ensures that wiring is properly installed and adequately sized for the connected loads.
+It ensures that the wiring is properly installed and adequately sized for the connected loads.

 -